3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 Press F10 key now for boot menu, N for PXE boot
 ```

-After `N for PXE boot` show script should sent `N` or `n` and I should go to
+After `N for PXE boot` show script should sent `N` or `n` what should sent me
-`iPXE>` prompt.
+to `iPXE>` prompt.

 Initially I thought about using [robotframework-seriallibrary](https://github.com/whosaysni/robotframework-seriallibrary),
-but its limitation lead me to search for different solution and look like using
+but limitation lead me to search for different solution.
-`ser2net` and `telnet` library seems to be great idea.
-This solution was suggested on [mailing list](https://groups.google.com/d/msg/robotframework-users/r0xvLtGNgno/TI0suLOlNL4J).
+`ser2net` and `telnet` solution was suggested on [mailing list](https://groups.google.com/d/msg/robotframework-users/r0xvLtGNgno/TI0suLOlNL4J)
+and eventually was good choice.

 ```
 sudo apt-get install ser2net